Citi Field: Soccer matches

 Citi Field has hosted international soccer friendlies since shortly after it opened.
 It was a host venue for the 2011 World Football Challenge.

 New York City FC played Major League Soccer matches at Citi Field in 2017 and 2019, when conflicts with the Yankees' schedule caused their regular home Yankee Stadium to be unavailable.
 Beginning with the 2022 season, NYCFC has used Citi Field as a part-time home field, hosting nearly half their home matches.
 The club is constructing a soccer-specific stadium across the street named Etihad Park, which broke ground in 2024 and is slated to open in 2027.
+The final New York City FC game at Citi Field is expected to be in 2027.